Global Emergency Medicine Fellowship

 Our two-year program parallels in-depth clinical and public health work in global settings with a Master of Public Health in the Columbia Mailman School of Public Health’s Program on Forced Migration and Health.
 The fellows are prepared to assume leadership roles in both the humanitarian space as well as in acute care health systems strengthening by acquiring clinical, academic, organizational, research, administrative, and communication skills.

-Learn more about the program at the Global Health Fellowship Program website.
+Learn more about the program at the Global Emergency Medicine Fellowship website.